jrs-coding-school/mysql-camp/2-connecting/index.md

 When you install MySQL you get a CLI called **mysql**.
 Use it to issues commands and queries.
 [See mysql](http://dev.mysql.com/doc/refman/5.7/en/mysql.html)

 To connect to the database server, you will usually need to provide a MySQL user name when you invoke mysql and, most likely, a password.
-If the server runs on a machine other than the one where you log in, you will also need to specify a host name:
+You will also need to specify a host name:

 ```
-$ mysql -h host -u user -p
+$ mysql -uroot -p -h 0.0.0.0 -P 3306
 Enter password: ********
 ```

 - `–h` this is the host where the MySQL Server application is running.
-In this course, the MySQL Database Server is your host (local) machine.
-Since the host is the same computer from where you are running the mysql program, you can omit the `-h` option.
+In this course, the MySQL Database Server is running in docker and is available on host `0.0.0.0` and port `3306`.

 - `–u` the MySQL user name of your MySQL account.
 Substitute appropriate values for your setup.
 The ******** represents your password; enter it when mysql displays the **Enter password:** prompt.